molmod/tamkin/doc/tutorial/chemphys_theory.rst

 All extensive quantities (all derived quantities except the chemical potential) are made intensive by dividing through the number of particles.

-In all the derivatives in the following subsections, the derivatives are taken such that all other natural variables of the ensemble are kept constant, except the quantity that is derived.
+In all the derivations in the following subsections, the derivatives are taken such that all natural variables of the ensemble are kept constant, except the quantity that is derived.

 Free energy
 -----------